General Questions on Transferring

 Will my financial aid follow me to my transfer school?

 Students must complete a new FAFSA each year in order to receive Federal financial aid.
 Once a FAFSA is completed and submitted, students should follow up with that college’s financial aid office regarding their eligibility.
-The FAFSA opens each year beginning October 1.
+The FAFSA typically opens each year beginning October 1.

 How many colleges can I send my FAFSA to?